3rd South Carolina airman dies in as many weeks

 SHAW AIR FORCE BASE, S.C.
 (AP) — Officials at a South Carolina military installation say a third airman has died in as many weeks.

-Authorities at Shaw Air Force Base in Sumter tell media outlets 30-year-old Senior Airman Aaron Hall died Saturday morning from "health complications" at Prisma Richland Hospital in Columbia.
+Authorities at Shaw Air Force Base in Sumter tell news outlets 30-year-old Senior Airman Aaron Hall died Saturday morning from "health complications" at Prisma Richland Hospital in Columbia.

 Hall was assigned to the 20th Component Maintenance Squadron and served as a 20th CMS Electronic Warfare Systems journeyman.
 Officials say he enlisted in the U.S. Air Force in 2015 and had been stationed at Shaw since last year.